PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 	</p>
 </div>

-At first, I was just going to gift it as it was, but the Halloween spirit took over, and I convinced myself that this case could perfectly resemble a monster's camera from *Cabin in the Woods*.
+At first, I was just going to gift it as it was, but the Halloween spirit took over, and I convinced myself that this case could perfectly resemble a monster's camera from <a href="/library/the-cabin-in-the-woods-2012/" target="_blank">Cabin in the Woods</a>.

 <div class="t_center castration cover p_relative atcScreen">
 	<p>